ntvy95/ntvy95.github.io/docs/roleplaybot.markdown

     Role: <Role 1>, <Role 2>, ... , <Role n>
     Your brief descriptiion about the interaction, e.g. the interaction time.

-Then you can reply to the above message, insert the command "!prp" at the beginning of your reply message and then start your first interaction message.
+Then you can reply to the above message, insert the command `!prp` at the beginning of your reply message and then start your first interaction message.
 Other people can continue the interaction by replying to one of your interaction messages.

 An interaction can contain up to 10 characters due to the possible computational constraints.